-The Fund invested 1.92% of assets in the "Other" category.
-The investments included under "other" are cash, money market instruments, derivatives and may also include sovereign bonds.
+The Fund invested 4% of assets in the "Other" category.
+The investments included under "other" are cash, money market instruments, derivatives.
 The purpose of these assets are to meet liquidity, target return or manage risk and may not contribute to the environmental or social aspects of the Fund.
-There are certain environmental and social safeguards that are met by applying PAI's.
-Where relevant, these are applied to the underlying securities